Gai Jatra Festival Nepal: Complete Guide to the Festival of the Cow

 King Pratap Malla then ordered that laughter, jokes, satire and mockery should be included in the Gai Jatra festival from then on.

-Tradition then took foot and people who lost a family during the year would take part in the festival by leading a cow along the precession.
+Tradition then took foot and people who lost a family member during the year would take part in the festival by leading a cow along the procession.
 If no cow is available then a young boy is used as a substitute.

-Though Gai Jatra celebrates the dead it’s done so with laughter and happiness to send the souls in a happy after life – sometimes it takes a while …
+Though Gai Jatra celebrates the dead it’s done so with laughter and happiness to send the souls to a happy afterlife – sometimes it takes a while…

 Gai Jatra is still celebrated every year in several cities within the Kathmandu Valley.
 It’s usually celebrated on the first day of Bhadra month of the Lunar calendar.
 In other words at the end / start of August / September.

-Girl is given milk during Gai Jatra in Nepal
+Young participant receiving sacred cow milk during Gai Jatra ritual in Nepal

 Many participants in the festival are given milk from a cow as the cow represents symbol of wealth, strength, abundance, selfless giving and a full Earthly life